Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

+The VoicePrivacy challenge~\cite{tomashenko2022voiceprivacy} is an initiative to improve the evaluation methodology in the field of speaker anonymization.
+They use EER and the log-likelihood-ratio cast function (Cllr) to evaluate speaker verifiability and word error rate to evaluate speech intelligibility.
+In a post evaluation they also retrained their speaker verification systems with anonymized speech data to test against an informed attack.
+Their methodology is already being applied by others~\cite{kai_lightweight_2021} to compare speaker anonymization methods.
 Qian et al.~\cite{qian_towards_2018} present a framework to reason about the privacy and utility of voice anonymization techniques.
 For this, they present the measure of p-leak limit which should give a maximum privacy leakage per speaker for a published dataset.
 Zhang et al.~\cite{zhang_enhancing_2020} propose a theoretical framework to quantify the privacy leakage risk and utility loss for speech data publishing.
-They identify three main data properties to anonymize: dataset description, speech content, and speaker voice.
 For speaker de-identification they do not describe their own speaker de-identification techniques but give a framework for quantifying the utility privacy loss.

-Most of the reviewed works evaluate the quality of the de-identification by comparing the recognition rates of attributes or identities on unmodified and de-identified data.
-The recognition is done via machine learning models or human listeners.
-As metrics to measure the recognition rate the papers mostly rely on the equal error rate (EER), false positive rate (FPR), false negative rate (FNR), recall, precision, and F1 score.
-Abou-Zleikha et al. \cite{abou-zleikha_discriminative_2015} also use entropy and the Gini index to evaluate the de-identification performance.

-Additionally to the de-identification, some works evaluate the loss of utility.
-One important goal in regards to human listeners is to achieve a natural-sounding de-identified voice.
-The naturalness is evaluated by human listeners using the mean opinion score.
-Another important aspect is the intelligibility of the de-identified speech.
-Intelligibility can be evaluated via human listeners or machine learning models using the word error rate, phoneme error rate, or short-time objective intelligibility.

-A common limitation we observed is that in most evaluations use the clear data to train the recognition model and then test it against the anonymized data.
-This approach implicitly assumes that the attacker is not aware of the anonymization and hence does not try to circumvent it.
-A work that explicitly assumes an attack on the anonymization is \cite{srivastava_evaluating_2020}.
-Here the authors propose attackers with varying degrees of information about the performed anonymization.